MAVsdFd/automatetestrepo/README.md

 ﻿# LabTech-Powershell-Module
 This is an attempt to create a comprehensive LT PoSH module.
 To import this module in your scripts you can run:

+NOTE DO NOT USER THIS LINK ITS FOR THE UPSTREAM REPO

 ```
 (new-object Net.WebClient).DownloadString('https://bit.ly/LTPoSh') | iex
 ```